universalvishwa/ansible-molecule-testing/README.md

 Example for Ansible role testing with Molecule, Testinfra and Linters to do Unit, integration and functional testing.

 ## Overview
-- Ansible testing spectram: This repository contains details on how to test an Ansible role using over a number of aspects,
+- Ansible testing spectrum: This repository contains details on how to test an Ansible role using over a number of aspects,
     - yamllint
     - ansible-playbook --syntax-check
     - ansible-lint